 6. Start again.

 Jack, on the other hand, was a complete psycho.
 If I hadn't grown up with him, I would be terrified to be around him.
 He lived off hurting people and I don't mean shoving a little kid to the ground.
 I mean cutting off fingers, breaking bones, and castrating.
 He also loved paying women for sex.
-It may sound crazy, but at eighteen he had already gotten away with murder multiple times.
-But then again, we all had, so did it really sound that crazy?
+He has also already committed so many murders that I lost count.
 I can't stop him though.
 It is not my place.
 He prides himself in muscle shirts and military haircuts.
 Even with his gruesome tendencies, he believes in clean cut.

 As for who we work for, he barely comes out in the open and when he does, he wears a mask.
 He thinks its best he not be vulnerable to enemy fire.
 Yes, we get shot at A LOT.
 It's not as bad as it seems, but if you get shot and you can't run, you are left behind.
 Luckily no one has been hit…yet.

 So, there I was, sitting on the couch by the fire.
 Waiting for my phone to ring, waiting for a new mission.
 Anthony and Jack were asleep on the floor.
-Funny thing about them was that Jack was the one drooling over everything while Anthony snored loud as hell.
+Jack was the one who drooled out of the bunch, while Anthony snored loud as hell.
 You just couldn't escape from their annoying sleeping behaviors.
 Every once in a while, I'd actually have to step away so that I wouldn't have to deal with the loud snoring.

 Suddenly, my phone vibrated in my hand and everyone jumped up, wide awake, ready for anything.
 Another part of our training was to be a light sleeper.
 At any moment, we could be attacked and shot at so it was essential.
 We each gave a quick glance to each other then I answered it.